DRaaS vs Offsite Storage – Which is Better?

 So, why should your business purchase more physical infrastructure that requires additional time and manpower to manage, or even purchase more co-location space in a Data Centre, when there are easier, more cost-effective and more beneficial methods of ensuring your business is ‘always-on’?

-Contact us if you have any other questions about DRaaS vs Offsite Storage, we will be happy to help.
+Contact us if you have any other questions about Zerto DRaaS pricing, we will be happy to help.

 KEEP UP TO DATE